Siege of Gomphi: Siege

 With his forces united Caesar moved his army towards Thessaly and into lands which had not yet been foraged by any of the marauding Roman armies.
 During this time he was able to regroup with some of his displaced men but in the meantime, Pompey had been spreading news which exaggerated his recent defeat at Dyrrhachium and many local communities saw cooperation with Caesar as a poor investment.

 One such of these communities was the first city on the road from Epirus to Thessaly, the city of Gomphi which had, at the order of the city magistrates, closed its gates and refused to allow entry to Caesar's men.
 This was in spite of the fact that Caesar claims Gomphi had previously sent envoys promising that he was free to enter the city and make use of its resources.
 The praetor of Thessaly, a man named Androsthenes, had commanded all citizens, freedmen and slaves to retreat inside Gomphi as he intended to oppose Caesar.
 He also sent messengers to Pompey and Scipio urging them to hasten to him as while he was confident the city could hold for a short while, it was not prepared for a long siege.

 In response to this act of defiance Caesar immediately put the city under siege.
 Caesar declared to his troops that it was imperative the city be taken quickly due to three factors; it would provide riches that would go a long way towards restoring his army's strength, a swift victory would send a message to the other communities in the area that resistance was useless, and that it was vital that the city fall before reinforcements arrived.
 Lacking any organised defence the city quickly succumbed to these reinvigorated, veteran soldiers who flooded into the streets after only a few hours.

 Breaking with his strategy up until this point, Caesar allowed his men to sack the city which resulted in many killings and rapes as well as wholesale plundering.
-Twenty of the city magistrates who had acted with such defiance committed suicide in an apothecary rather than be subjected to Caesar's wrath.
+Twenty of the city magistrates who had acted with such defiance, likely including Androsthenes, committed suicide in an apothecary rather than be subjected to Caesar's wrath.